shahidifraheem/social-preview/README.md

 ### Q: Can I disable the extension for specific websites?
 A: Currently, this feature is not available but may be added in future updates.

-### Q: How do I clear the preview cache?
-A: Right-click the extension icon → Options → Clear Cache (if available in future versions).